acoustic-content-samples/wchtools-cli/README.md

     wchtools pull -w -v --path /myNavigationWidget  --dir <path-to-working-directory>

-#### Pushing a full site's pages, content, and related authoring artifacts from a local file system folder
+#### Pushing all pages, content, and related authoring artifacts from a local file system folder

-  To push (import) all pages, content model, content, and assets to a local working directory, run the following command:
+  To push (import) all pages, content model, content, and assets from a local working directory, run the following command:

     wchtools push -A --dir <path-to-working-directory>